arbitration

 mediation-Arbitration

 Mediation-arbitration processes use both mediation and arbitration to resolve a dispute.
 First, the parties try to resolve their dispute through mediation.
-But if one or more of the legal issues can’t be resolved by the parties’ agreement, those issues are resolved through arbitration.
-The arbitration end of the process works like a back-up, and guarantees that a dispute will be resolved no matter what.
+But if one or more of the legal issues can’t be resolved by the parties’ agreement, those issues will be resolved through arbitration.
+The arbitration end of the process is available only if it’s needed, and guarantees that a dispute will be resolved no matter what.

 The mediator-arbitrator will prepare a mediation-arbitration agreement that describes the terms of their services, the duties of the parties and the issues to be resolved through mediation-arbitration.

-If a settlement is reached on some or all of the issues in the dispute, the mediator-arbitrator will prepare a consent award that summarizes the terms of the parties’ settlement.
+If a settlement is reached on some or all of the issues through mediation, the mediator-arbitrator will prepare a consent award that summarizes the terms of the parties’ agreement.
 If one or more issues are resolved through arbitration, the mediator-arbitrator will prepare an award that describes the facts and the issues in the dispute, the mediator-arbitrator’s decisions resolving those issues and the reasons for those decisions.

 KEY RESOURCES